ngx-material-dashboard/ngx-material-dashboard/projects/base-json/README.md

 This library is provided as is.
 I do hope to actively maintain and add to it as I have time, but I am the only person working on this library and I do have a full time job that does not involve developing this library.
-So with that in mind, please be aware that if you submit any bugs/issues for this library I most likely will not get to them in any sort of timely manner.
+So with that in mind, please be aware that if you submit any bugs/issues for this library I will try to fix them if I can, but I most likely will not get to them in any sort of timely manner.